hannahmcneil/NLTK-Practice/README.md

-# NLTK-Practice
+# Data Practice
-A place for practicing using NLTK
+A place for rough drafts of data analysis (pandas & NLTK)